TulikaZeth/GutHib/AUTH_README.md

-# Authentication System - GutHub
+# Authentication System - GutHib

 A dark-themed authentication system built with **Next.js 16**, **Auth0**, and **JWT tokens**.